Code-Institute-Submissions/soundkissstudio/README.md

 There are no known bugs on this website.

+## Other points of note

+I would like to point out my awareness of a couple of inconsistencies that I have left for the purpose of this project website, and hope I will not be penalised for them.

+1. The equipment hire PDF is the same as the equipment for sale.
+I left this link active as a sample.

+2. The footer mail link on the index page links to the contact form at the end of the page.
+This is the more secure way of offering a contact field.
+For the about page I left this link active as an email link.

 ## Deployment

 The site has been deployed on Github pages.
 Please use the following link.